-Canaves Oia Suites – Five-star, all-suite hotel overlooking the caldera in Oia with a spa and 2 pools.
+Canaves Suites – Five-star, all-suite hotel overlooking the caldera in Oia with a spa and two pools.

-- Handy To: The beginning of the pedestrian street at Passaggio (1-minute walk), the luxury boutique Soho-Soho (4-minute walk), Church of Panagia of Platsani (7-minute walk).
+• Handy to: The beginning of the pedestrian pathway, Church of Panagia of Platsani.

 - Ages: An adults-only hotel, only ages 13 and older are allowed.
 Guests tend to be couples celebrating a special occasion, usually a honeymoon or anniversary, though they do get a few families traveling with older kids, especially in the summer months.

-- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 1.3 kilometers (20-minute walk from the hotel).
+- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 1 km from the hotel.
 This is a popular spot for swimming and cliff diving; though it’s too rocky and small to do much lounging.
 Ammoudi Bay is the main port of Oia, and is served by several spectacular seafood restaurants.
 It’s a steep trek down and back again, but it’s relatively easy to catch a cab at the bottom to bring you back up the hill.
-(Buy a snack at one of the restaurants and the waiter will be happy to call one for you.)
+(Buy a snack at one of the restaurants and the waiter will be happy to call one.)

 - View: Astounding, panoramic caldera views throughout the hotel.